ickb/proposal/README.md

 Let's **assume** we don't implement any requirement on deposit size, so as in NervosDAO users can choose the deposit size they prefer.
 Then an attacker who can borrow a big enough capital can simply:

-- exchange CKB++ for smaller CKB deposits;
+- Exchange CKB++ for smaller CKB deposits.
-- deposit CKB for CKB++ in deposits as big as the entirety of his capital;
+- Deposit CKB for CKB++ in deposits as big as the entirety of his capital.

 This would greatly reduce the quality of the service for everyone, as the only remaining deposits would be as big or bigger than the attacker capital and since it's impossible to withdraw partially from a NervosDAO deposit, this would greatly hamper the protocol fruition.

 Let's now instead **assume** we require deposits to be capped at certain size.
 Then as before an attacker who can borrow a capital as big as the maximum deposit size can simply:

-- exchange CKB++ for smaller CKB deposits;
+- Exchange CKB++ for smaller CKB deposits.
-- deposit CKB for CKB++ in deposits as big as the maximum deposit size;
+- Deposit CKB for CKB++ in deposits as big as the maximum deposit size.

 This would greatly reduce the quality of the service for users trying to withdraw smaller deposits, as the only remaining deposits would be as big as the maximum deposit size and since it's impossible to withdraw partially from a NervosDAO deposit, this would hamper the protocol fruition for a whole category of users.

 A good countermeasure is to fix a reasonably small standard deposit size.
 As in real life bricks can be used to build houses of any size, in the same way:

-- deposits too big should be split into standard deposits and possibly even spread over longer periods;
+- Deposits too big should be split into standard deposits and possibly even spread over longer periods.
-- deposits too small are better served by secondary markets.
+- Deposits too small are better served by secondary markets.

 This deposit standard size could be defined in CKB terms or in CBK++ terms:

-- a fixed CKB means that as deposit are made in time, every deposit would have a different size due to the NervosDAO interests, so it's not working as intended;
+- A fixed CKB means that as deposit are made in time, every deposit would have a different size due to the NervosDAO interests, so it's not working as intended.
-- a fixed CKB++-equivalent deposit size means that at every block all the deposits would have the same size both in CKB and CKB++.
+- A fixed CKB++-equivalent deposit size means that at every block all the deposits would have the same size both in CKB and CKB++.
 Of course as time passes, the deposit size would be fixed CKB++-equivalent terms but gradually increasing in CKB terms.

 In this way a few goals are achieved:

-- big deposits now increase the overall protocol liquidity;
+- Big deposits now increase the overall protocol liquidity.
-- no size mismatch means anybody can use anybody else deposit freely to withdraw;
+- No size mismatch means anybody can use anybody else deposit freely to withdraw.
-- a fixed CKB++-equivalent deposit size simplifies code, so it minimizes the hacks attack surface.
+- A fixed CKB++-equivalent deposit size simplifies code, so it minimizes the hacks attack surface.

 ### Deposits from Core Layer Perspective

 In NervosDAO a CKB holder can lock his CKB in exchange for a receipt of that specific deposit, while in our case the protocol proceed by wrapping NervosDAO deposit transaction into CKB++.
 The protocol in one transaction:

-- requires a fixed CKB++-equivalent size deposit;
+- Requires a fixed CKB++-equivalent size deposit.
-- takes control of the deposit;
+- Takes control of the deposit.
-- stakes it in NervosDAO;
+- Stakes it in NervosDAO.
-- adds the receipt to its pool of receipts;
+- Adds the receipt to its pool of receipts.
-- mints to the depositor a fixed amount of CKB++;
+- Mints to the depositor a fixed amount of CKB++.

 ### Withdrawals from Core Layer Perspective

 Withdrawals are a bit more complicated in NervosDAO, time is slotted in batches of 180 epochs depending on the initial deposit timing, so a withdrawal goes like this:

-- with the first transaction the user request the withdrawal;
+- With the first transaction the user request the withdrawal.
-- with the second transaction the user withdraw the deposit plus interests.
+- With the second transaction the user withdraw the deposit plus interests.
 Must be after the end of the 180 epoch batch in which the first transaction happened.

 As seen with [calculations](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md#calculation) the actual withdrawn CKB amount depends on the timing of the request of withdrawal transaction in respect to the epoch batch.

 While in our case the protocol proceed by un-wrapping CKB++ transactions into base NervosDAO transactions:

-- the CKB++ holder **freely** chooses from the pool a deposit to withdraw from.
-All deposits are of a fixed CKB++-equivalent size, the only differentiating factor between them is the recurring maturity date;
+- The CKB++ holder **freely** chooses from the pool a deposit to withdraw from.
+All deposits are of a fixed CKB++-equivalent size, the only differentiating factor between them is the recurring maturity date.
-- with the first transaction the user sends to the protocol the fixed amount of CKB++ and chooses the specific deposit to withdraw from, while the protocol in turn assigns to the user that specific deposit and burns the received CKB++;
+- With the first transaction the user sends to the protocol the fixed amount of CKB++ and chooses the specific deposit to withdraw from, while the protocol in turn assigns to the user that specific deposit and burns the received CKB++.
-- with the second transaction the user withdraws the equivalent CKB amount.
+- With the second transaction the user withdraws the equivalent CKB amount.
 Same constraints as with the second NervosDAO transaction.

 ## Incentivization Layer